zareldyn/slarp/README.md

 ```
 # docker build --no-cache -t my-debian9 https://gitlab.zareldyn.net/zareldyn/debian9-workbase.git
  ```
 This will build a Docker image with tag "my-debian9".
 You can choose another name if you want.
-This will also pull the official debian 9.0 image (since my-debian9 is based on it), if you have not pulled it already.

 ### 2- Clone this project

-Note that the working copy is the location where some data (certificates, logs…) will persist - you may have noticed the empty directories in the project's tree.
+Note that the working copy is the location where some data (certificates, logs…) will persist; you may have noticed the empty directories in the project's tree.
 ```
 # git clone https://gitlab.zareldyn.net/zareldyn/slarp.git && ./slarp/fix-permissions
 ```